Stream Processing, Apache Spark, Architecture

 Once triggers process all available data as a single batch and then stop.
 This proves valuable for testing streaming jobs or implementing scheduled near-real-time workflows that run periodically rather than continuously.

-Under the hood, Spark uses incremental execution planning.
-Each micro-batch analyzes what new data arrived, generates an optimized query plan, executes it across the cluster, and checkpoints progress.
-The query optimizer can leverage the bounded nature of each batch to apply aggressive optimizations that would be difficult with true per-record processing.
+Under the hood, Spark uses incremental execution planning combined with write-ahead logs for reliability.
+Each micro-batch analyzes what new data arrived, generates an optimized query plan, executes it across the cluster, and checkpoints progress to fault-tolerant storage (HDFS, S3, etc.).

 Latency and Performance Trade-offs